-The Museum of Danish America offers internships of 3-6 months in a hands-on learning environment where interns work as part of a team and complete individual projects.
-Previous intern projects include translation, website management, exhibit design and installation, genealogy and library management, and updating collections records.
-The museum also encourages Danish interns to explore American culture through museum visits, conference and museum events, meetings, etc. Danish interns will also share the housing provided by the museum with American interns.
+The Museum of Danish America offers paid internships of 3-6 months through a grant from the Scan Design Foundation by Inger and Jens Bruun of Seattle.
+The internship may include a 4-6 week stay at another Danish-American institution.
+The museum offers a hands-on learning environment where interns work as part of a team and complete individual projects.
+Previous intern projects include translation, website management, exhibit design and installation, genealogy and library management, development and marketing, and updating collections records.
+The museum also encourages Danish interns to explore American culture through museum visits, conference and museum events, meetings, etc. Danish interns may also share housing (provided) with American interns.

 - Bachelor's degree, History preferred

 - Attention to detail and ability to manage multiple priorities